atamalu/covid_loans/README.md

 # U.S. CARES Act Data

-<b>Update: Newer data has been released under a different format.
+<b>Update: Newer, more complete data has been released under a different format.
 I will not be adjusting the dashboard or markdowns, but I will leave them up for people to reference in coding their own.</b>

 For the dashboard, please click [here](https://atamalu.shinyapps.io/covid_loans/).